 For more information, or to book a ride, contact

-We have been very busy this year since we adopted “Edna”, our second trishaw.
+We have been very busy last year since we adopted “Edna”, our second trishaw.
 In addition to our regular ridership from Lakeview Village and Mountain Lakes Seniors Community, we provided rides at the following special events: Kaslo May Days, Nelson Canada Day, Nelson Mural Festival, Learning in Retirement Picnic, Lakeside Park Craft Fair, LVR Classes of 1960, 61, and 62 reunion, and Granny Garden Tours (weekly through the summer).
 Even the kids enjoyed their ride with Grandma and Grandpa.

 If you are planning a celebration for a person who has mobility issues, a trishaw ride would make it a special event.
 It could also provide an outing in the park or around Nelson for any other day.

 See More on Hazel and Edna below:

 Using tandem bikes our volunteers help seniors keep riding and enjoying the outdoors.
 Cycling Without Age Nelson is a part of global movement.

 There are many chapters throughout Canada.
 For further information on this Canada-wide service their website is www.cyclingwithoutage.ca

 In 2021 our volunteers provided social connection and fresh air to 157 less mobile individuals in our special trishaws.

 We have now purchased a second trishaw with the help of generous donors.
 This enhances our ability to provide rides at events and around the greater region.

 Cycling Without Age is a non-profit program that sees volunteer drivers (pilots) take passengers who have reduced mobility or are otherwise isolated from their community on free trishaw rides.
 Opportunity is provided to experience life beyond their homes.